AlyxMoon/lunar-factorio-mod-manager/CONTRIBUTING.md

 ## Making Changes
 - All work is based on develop, master branch is reserved for code that is ready to have a release made
 - Create a new branch with your work on it, based on develop or another sub branch of your choice
-- Please make sure your code is linted (I'm using [Standard.js](https://standardjs.com/)).
+- Please make sure your code is linted (I'm using [Standard.js](https://standardjs.com/) and [Vue](https://vuejs.github.io/eslint-plugin-vue/) rules).
-  - If your code editor is configured for it, linting will be done automatically, otherwise you can run `npm run standard` to check your code
+If your code editor is configured for it, linting will be done automatically, otherwise you can run `npm run lint` to check your code or `npm run lint:fix` to let lint try to automatically fix errors